Publisher Council on Foreign Relations

 These graphs reflect the following shifts:

-- Foreign ownership of U.S. bonds issued by government-sponsored enterprises (agencies) decreased 4.2 percent in the fourth quarter of 2013.
-Foreigners now hold half as many agency securities as they did in 2008.
+- Foreign ownership of U.S. bonds issued by government-sponsored enterprises (agencies) fell for the third consecutive quarter in the second quarter of 2014.
+Foreigners now hold about half as many agency securities as they did in 2008.

 - Cross-border investment has grown as financial markets have become increasingly globalized.